Our COVID-19 response

 Cases: 70 cases and 11 deaths statewide, 51 cases and 10 deaths in King County

-Metro announces it is postponing, canceling, or providing a virtual option for any Metro-led advisory group meetings, events, open houses, public meetings, and other gatherings throughout March.
+Metro announced it is postponing, canceling, or providing a virtual option for any Metro-led advisory group meetings, events, open houses, public meetings, and other gatherings throughout March.

-Metro starts offering alcohol-based hand sanitizer to frontline staff and rolling out disinfecting protocols training video.
+Metro started offering alcohol-based hand sanitizer to frontline staff and rolling out disinfecting protocols training video.

 King County offered the first of several web-based trainings on Centers for Disease Control (CDC) Guidelines for Sanitation and Hygiene in Homeless Shelters and Day Centers to train and prepare staff working in those facilities countywide.

-Local action: Supply “store” located in a King County warehouse opens.
+Supply “store” located in a King County warehouse opened.
 King County, United Way of King County and Seattle pool their resources (bleach, gloves, masks, hand sanitizer) to keep homeless shelters and day centers countywide stocked with critical supplies.
 Bulk purchases continue to funnel in and out of this warehouse.

 Cases: 374 cases, 31 deaths statewide, including 235 cases, 27 deaths in King County.
 23 deaths linked to Life Care Center in Kirkland.